Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Research Method

 A cluster sampling strategy was employed to ensure that selected participants met predefined criteria aligned with the study's objectives.
 The target profile comprised (1) professionals employed in the Information Technology sector, (2) either full-time or part-time, (3) who had programming skills, and (4) held roles related to software engineering.
 To further ensure response quality and comprehension, respondents were required to (5) be fluent in English (the language of the survey) and (6) maintain a 100\% approval rate on Prolific with (7) at least 25 completed surveys, ensuring high reliability.\footnote{On Prolific, a participant’s approval rate reflects the percentage of accepted submissions, serving as a key indicator of reliability.}

-The minimum required sample size was determined through an a priori power analysis using G*Power~\cite{faul_2009_GPower}.
+The minimum required sample size was determined through an a priori power analysis using G*Power~\citep{faul_2009_GPower}.
 Assuming an effect size of 15\%, a significance level of 5\%, and a statistical power of 95\%, the required sample size for a model with eight predictors was calculated to be 160 participants.
 Since all participants from the previous study met these criteria, they were all invited to participate in this research.
+The first questionnaire, measuring the UTAUT2 constructs, was administered as part of our previous study~\citep{lambiase2024investigatingroleculturalvalues}.
+The second questionnaire, measuring the purpose-specific dependent variables (UB1--UB5), was administered between November 2024 and January 2025 by re-contacting the same participants through Prolific.
+The data collection was conducted in separate batches due to time constraints, and all 188 participants responded within the approximately three-month collection window.